-" Graphics tablet or tablet computer.
-If you do not have one already, please purchase a graphics tablet5 or tablet computer with stylus (e.g., iPad).
+Required technology.
+Besides access to Zoom, Math 113 requires each participant to have access to a graphics tablet4 or tablet computer with stylus, e.g., iPad).
 This technology will allow you to share handwritten notes during online class and office hour meetings, and will likely prove useful in other coursework and online collaboration with peers.
 I recommend sharing handwritten notes on a digital whiteboard app like Google Jamboard or AWW (A Web Whiteboard).